isc-projects/bind9/bin/dig/host.rst

 .. option:: -l

-   This option tells ``named`` to list the zone, meaning the :program:`host` command performs a zone transfer of zone ``name`` and prints out the NS, PTR, and address records (A/AAAA).
+   This option tells :iscman:`named` to list the zone, meaning the :program:`host` command performs a zone transfer of zone ``name`` and prints out the NS, PTR, and address records (A/AAAA).

    Together, the :option:`-l` :option:`-a` options print all records in the zone.